Project-Counter/cop5/source/01-introduction/02-changes-from-counter-release-4.rst

    * - Publisher_ID
      - Introduced to improve matching and reporting by publisher.

-   * - Section_Type
-     - Identifies the type of section that was accessed by the user, including Article, Book, Chapter, Other and Section.
-Used primarily for reporting on book usage where content is delivered by section.

    * - YOP
      - Year of publication as a single element, simplifies reporting by content age.